Charing: Demography

 At the 2001 UK census, the Charing electoral ward had a population of 2,284.
 The ethnicity was 98% white, 0.7% mixed race, 0.6% Asian, 0.3% black and 0.4% other.
 The place of birth of residents was 95.7% United Kingdom, 0.5% Republic of Ireland, 1.2% other Western European countries, and 2.6% elsewhere.
-Religion was recorded as 77.4% Christian, 0.3% Buddhist, 0% Hindu, 0% Sikh and 0.2% Jewish, 0.4% Muslim.
+Religion was recorded as 77.4% Christian, 0.3% Buddhist and 0.2% Jewish, 0.4% Muslim.
 12.6% were recorded as having no religion, 0.2% had an alternative religion and 8.8% did not state their religion.

 The economic activity of residents aged 16–74 was 32% in full-time employment, 11.9% in part-time employment, 14.3% self-employed, 2.2% unemployed, 1.9% students with jobs, 2.1% students without jobs, 20.5% retired, 7.1% looking after home or family, 4.6% permanently sick or disabled and 3.5% economically inactive for other reasons.
 The industry of employment of residents was 17.8% retail, 12.9% manufacturing, 8.2% construction, 14.7% real estate, 10.2% health and social work, 7.4% education, 5% transport and communications, 4.1% public administration, 5.1% hotels and restaurants, 4.4% finance, 4.4% agriculture and 5.8% other.

 Compared with national figures, the ward had a relatively high proportion of workers in agriculture and construction.
 There were a relatively low proportion in public administration, transport and communications.
 Of the ward's residents aged 16–74, 18.4% had a higher education qualification or the equivalent, compared with 19.9% nationwide.

 Transport

 Transport links provided by the A20 London to Dover road, and direct train services to Ashford International and London Victoria via Maidstone East.

 There are two bus stops in Charing, with the only bus services running through being the 10X and 124, which runs exclusively as a school bus.

-Train services are operated by Southeastern, with one train in each direction throughout the middle hours of the day, and an much enhanced service during the morning and evening peak periods.

 Charing railway station was opened on 1 July 1884, as part of the London, Chatham and Dover Railway (LCDR) extension to Ashford West of the 1874 line to Maidstone, which itself was a branch off the LCDR's Sevenoaks branch of 1862, which joined the LCDR mainline of 1840 at Swanley.
 In the wake of 1955 British Rail Modernisation plan, the "Kent Coast Electrification" scheme saw the suburban electrification of the previous Southern Railway extended from Maidstone East through to Ashford.
-The only line to stop in Charing is the London Victoria line.
+Train services are currently operated by Southeastern, with one train in each direction throughout the middle of the day, and an enhanced service during peak periods.